 But that’s fine – all suitcases get scratched eventually.
 The important thing is that the shell is sturdy enough to stay in one piece after every trip, which is definitely what you can expect from the Inova suitcases.

-The Freeform luggage also features double spinner wheels, which allow for effortless manoeuvring of the bags.
+The Freeform luggage also features double spinner wheels, which allow for the effortless maneuvering of the bags.
 And with the height-adjustable wheel handle that locks into both extended and stored positions, you will glide around the airport with ease.

 READ MORE: SAMSONITE FREEFORM REVIEW

-They all have double spinner wheels and a retractable wheel handle, which allow for easy manoeuvring of your luggage.
-Additionally, all three bags have top, side and bottom grab handles, expandable capacity and two spacious external pockets.
+They all have double spinner wheels and a retractable wheel handle, which allow for easy maneuvering of your luggage.
+Additionally, all three bags have a top, side, and bottom grab handle, expandable capacity, and two spacious external pockets.
 And the telescopic handle locks into multiple height positions on all sizes of the Solyte, allowing you to easily adjust it to fit your height perfectly.